tommyks/tommyks/README.md

 My courses in cybersecurity and networking have led me to develop a passion for the field.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-All labs have been completed, but here are some highlights from the labs:
+All labs have been completed, and here are some highlights from the labs:

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|